 Passenger safety is Hudson River Sloop Clearwater’s highest priority.
 Relying on the determination of the vessel’s Captain, Clearwater may cancel any Onboard Program if: in the judgment of the Captain, weather conditions or forecasts or any other circumstances pose safety risks relating to the Onboard Program or the vessel, or any other circumstances beyond the reasonable control of Clearwater make the Onboard Program impossible, inadvisable or impractical.

 Each individual or group (including, but not limited to individual ticket holders, charterers, members, student participants, chaperones, and teachers) acknowledges that the vessel’s Captain has full authority to determine rules of behavior aboard the vessel and other matters relating to activities and conditions aboard the vessel.
-Each passenger assumes full responsibility for ensuring that they or their group cooperate with the requests of the Captain and Crew.
+Each passenger assumes full responsibility for ensuring that they and their group cooperate with the requests of the Captain and Crew.
 Passengers must acknowledge that the vessel’s Captain reserves the right to terminate an Onboard Program at any point in the event that the Group is unable to comply with the rules of behavior aboard the vessel.

 Participating in a Clearwater program involves inherent risks and other risks that can cause or lead to death, injury, illness, or property damage.
 Passengers agree to assume all of the risks of the activities of the Clearwater program, whether inherent or not, and even if not described by the Captain and crew onboard.